 ABSTRACT:

-Sludge management accounts for a large share in economic costs and energy consumption in wastewater treatment, and has become an important challenge for urban sustainability.
+Sludge management accounts for a large share of economic costs and energy consumption in wastewater treatment and has become an important challenge for urban sustainability.
 Accurately predicting regional sludge generation by incorporating spatial characteristics to find carbon reduction potential can help improve the sustainability of wastewater treatment and formulate tailored mitigation strategies.
-This is especially true in China, which along with the world’s largest wastewater treatment capacity, also faces rapid growth in sludge generation, insufficient disposal capacity and low recycling rates.
-In this study, data from 3495 wastewater treatment plants were used to screen sludge driving factors in 338 Chinese cities, and a random forest regression model was used to predict future sludge generation and associated carbon emissions at the provincial level under Shared Socioeconomic Pathways (SSPs).
+This is especially true in China, which along with the world’s largest wastewater treatment capacity, also faces rapid growth in sludge generation, insufficient disposal capacity, and low recycling rates.
+In this study, data from 3,495 wastewater treatment plants were used to screen sludge driving factors in 338 Chinese cities, and a random forest regression model was used to predict future sludge generation and associated carbon emissions at the provincial level under Shared Socio-economic Pathways (SSPs).
 The results show that urban form, economic development, and food consumption are the major factors influencing sludge generation, which is expected to be between 1.95 and 2.41 times the 2017 level by 2060 in the five SSP scenarios.
 As regional sludge generation and rates of increase vary, differentiated strategies can help reduce carbon emissions.
-In Central and Western China it may be possible to control sludge generation at source given expected changes in dietary structure and urban compact development change, while in Eastern China greater use of anaerobic digestion and sludge-to-resource treatment may be more effective.
+In Central and Western China, it may be possible to control sludge generation at the source given expected changes in dietary structure and urban compact development change, while in Eastern China greater use of anaerobic digestion and sludge-to-resource treatment may be more effective.
 Combining anaerobic digestion and low carbon disposal methods could reduce about 50 Mts GHG emissions in China in 2060.